neuro-agi/neuro/README.md

 ## Production Considerations

-- Use OpenAI adapter for production workloads
+- Use OpenAI or Gemini adapter for production workloads
 - Set appropriate thresholds based on use case
 - Monitor logs for risk detection patterns
 - Consider rate limiting for OpenAI API calls